MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportcreatesystemthread.md

 ## -remarks

-A miniport can call **StorPortCreateSystemThread** to create a system thread.
+Miniport drivers that create device-dedicated threads call **StorPortCreateSystemThread**, either when they initialize or when I/O requests begin to come in to the driver's *Dispatch* routines.
+For example, a driver might create such a thread when it receives an asynchronous device control request.

 The thread continues to run until either the system is shut down or the thread terminates itself by calling [**StorPortTerminateSystemThread**](nf-storport-storportterminatesystemthread.md).

 Thread priority can be changed by calling [**StorPortSetPriorityThread**](nf-storport-storportsetprioritythread.md).
 A miniport should specify a thread priority value that avoids run-time priority inversions.
 See [Device-dedicated Threads](/windows-hardware/drivers/kernel/device-dedicated-threads) for more information.